Customer who shot robber in taco shop could face charges through grand jury - NewsBreak

 Surveillance video showed the man shooting the robber after he held up a taco shop on 6873 South Gessner last Thursday night.

-Police say the man is not facing charges at this time, and they just want to speak to him about what happened.Woman sought after failing to show for sentencing
+Police say the man is not facing charges at this time, and they just want to speak to him about what happened.Man with plastic gun shot dead outside southwest Houston taco shop, HPD says

 Witnesses told officers the robber entered the restaurant and pointed a pistol at patrons as he demanded their money.